esubakarthik/BTcodingex/README.txt

 following are the steps to run the program

-1: open command line interface (command promt or terminal)
+1: open command line interface (command prompt or terminal)

 2: change directory to point the folder with Main.class